jeffprat/BEapi/README.md

 hide a secret using any set of feature vectors.
 For example, the runtime stack trace of an App *A* can be used to hide a secret so that only *A* will be able to reveal it.

-As suggested in the literature, BioEncryption can be used to hide and reveal a secret key so that no one but the legitimate user can perform digital signatures.
+As suggested in the literature, BioEncryption can also be used to hide and reveal a secret key so that no one but the legitimate user can perform digital signatures.

 # 5. Using Hide and Reveal